Key Points

 - Stay warm

-- Keep his heart and breathing regular
+- Keep their heart and breathing regular

 - Gain weight

-- Spend more time in deep sleep
+- Spend more time in deep sleep and relaxed

 - Have a better chance at breastfeeding

-Kangaroo care may help you:
+Kangaroo care may help:

 - Reduce your stress

-- Feel close to your baby
+- You feel close to your baby

-Last reviewed: July, 2017
+Last reviewed: April 2025